roatienza/Deep-Learning-Experiments/README.md

 ### Install
 Assuming you already have  `anaconda` or `venv`, install the required python packages to run the experiments in this version.

-`pip install -r requirements.txt `
+`pip install -r requirements.txt --upgrade`

 ## 2022